sysadminmike/couch-statsd-backend/README.md

 ###Bulking

 bulk_size: Number of docs to submit per bulk request.
-To disable bulking set this to 0.
+To disable breaking up of bulk doc send set this to 0 (if disabled all docs will be sent in a single request).

 bulk_wait: Time to wait (ms) between sending each bulk of docs for a flush to couch.
 Be careful with this if total time to insert all docs per flush > time period of flush then